Xiaojun-Zhu/Quest/README.md

 # Quest Implementation

-This project contains key source files for a paper submission.
+This project contains key source files for the following paper.

+> Xiaojun Zhu, Hao Han.
+“Quest: Instant Questionnaire Collection from Handshake Messages using WLAN.”
+Wireless Networks, to appear.

 ## Objective
-The source files are for a particular task, student check-in, where student IDs are known in advance.
-These files how how we collect students IDs (as one particular questionnaire example) from a Wi-Fi network name 'QuestAP', by letting students connect to the Wi-Fi with their IDs as password.
+The source files are for a particular task, student check-in (in Section 9.2 of the paper), where student IDs are known in advance.
+These files show how we collect students IDs (as one particular questionnaire example) from a Wi-Fi network name 'QuestAP', by letting students connect to the Wi-Fi with their IDs as password.

 ## Hardware Requirements
 Need the following equipments